sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

   - Facebook --> React.js, React Native, GraphQL
   - Google --> Android, Chromium, TensorFlow (machine learning)
   - Microsoft is one of the largest contributors in the world
+- Go to tender for support and maintenance services
+  - It's OK for real property why not for IT?
+  - If IP related: OSS enables this by supporting everyone to make changes
 - Training for OSS doesn't always require expensive certification programs:
   - You can dive right in, the code is all there for you to analyse and try
   - There are still professional courses available if that's how you work